StrongLoop-Evangelists/workshop-band-app/workshop/02-first-model.md

 ?
 Property name:
 ```

-_Note: we need our tracks property to be an array.
+_Note: we need our 'tracks' property to be an array.
 In doing so, LoopBack asked us what type of items will be in our array._

-Once we are done adding our properties, we hit `<enter>` and the prompt will exit.
+Once we are done adding our properties, we hit `Enter` and the CLI will exit.

 **Next Step:** [Model files: config and hooks](03-model-files.md)